 Allied Market Research

-What is Telematics in Insurance?
+What Is Telematics in Insurance?

 In essence, it refers to the use of smart devices to transfer, store, and obtain information about remote, insured objects over a secure network.
-Thus, allowing to better determine the degree of risk associated with each customer, provide usage-based insurance coverage, and even gain insight into what may have caused a claim event.
+Thus, allowing you to better determine the degree of risk associated with each customer, provide usage-based insurance coverage, and even gain insight into what may have caused a claim event.

 Learn more about Hyper-Personalization in Insurance